Walker’s Bluff Casino Gives Update But Still Waiting For Update From IGB

 Written By Joe Boozell on March 26, 2021

-We now have more information about the proposed hospital, and Elite Casino Resorts is vying for the County of Williamson game license.
-We are unsure of the Illinois Gaming Board’s decision regarding its passport application.
+We have received additional details about the proposed hospital, and Elite Casino Resorts is competing for the Williamson County gaming license.
+The Illinois Gaming Board’s decision on its passport application remains uncertain.

-The Walker’s Bluff Casino Resortwould feature more than 650 slot machines and 20 table games in addition to a sportsbook, hotel, pool, spa, and event center.
+The Walker’s Bluff Casino Resort will feature more than 650 slot machines, 20 table games, a sportsbook, hotel accommodations, a pool, spa, and event center.

-Elite Casino Resorts owns three casinos in Iowa.
-It is currently the only applicant for the County of Williamson license.
+Elite Casino Resorts, the owner of three casinos in Iowa, is currently the only applicant for the County of Williamson license.

-Of course, the Illinois Gaming Board ( IGB ) has taken a very long time to accept new casino players.
+The Illinois Gaming Board (IGB) has naturally taken an extended period to welcome new casino players.

-However, there is at least a possibility that Elite Casino Resorts did learn something positive in the coming month.
+However, Elite Casino Resorts may still find something positive in the month ahead.

 By May, Illinois casino applicants may receive a response.

-In 2019, Illinois Gov. JB Pritzker signed gaming expansion into law.
-The bill opened up six new casino licenses in the Land of Lincoln.
+In 2019, Governor JB Pritzker of Illinois supported a gaming expansion bill that brought six new casino licenses to the state.

-Otherwise, the IGB kicked the can down the road by advising candidates to anticipate receiving a decision within six weeks.
+Instead, the IGB decided to delay their decision by informing candidates to anticipate a response within six weeks.

 Bluff is the only applicant for a County of Williamson license from Walker & rsquo.